catwithtudou/catwithtudou/README.md

 Hope to realize what I really want

-> updated in 20231030
+> updated in 20250206

 - 👨‍💻 As **a server engineer** in Bytedance (202207-~)
-- 🫣 The most important thing at present is to **maintain a stable mentality and return to the original intention**
+- 🫣 The most important thing at present is to **to do difficult and complex things and record the process of life**
-- 🤕 Recently, the thing I have been learning is **Rust And LangChain**
+- 🤕 Recently, I have been learning about **Large Language Models (LLM) and independent development projects**.
+In my personal life, I'm also studying **financial investment and photography**.
 - ⚡ Always the **self-reflection**